 With growing urban populations and clean air and water becoming an ever more important, Coventry & Warwickshire is at the forefront of developing these clean air technologies of the future.
 The area is a centre of energy head-quarter activity.
 It is also a leading centre of university and private sector R&D activity, from low carbon electric and hybrid powertrain technology, light-weighting, energy storage and sustainable building technologies.
 Leading local names include National Grid, E.on, Calor Gas, Severn Trent Water, Baxi, GE Power Conversion and First Utility.
 They benefit from the central UK location, access to a wide range of skills and two leading research universities in the University of Warwick and Coventry University.
 The excellent road and rail links here support access to Kingsbury Fuel Depot, the largest inland fuel storage depot in the UK.

-Coventry & Warwickshire is home to a number of emerging centres of excellence: The National Low Carbon Centre at Stoneleigh Park, a unique game-changer in the low carbon and clean tech market; the National Automotive Innovation Campus (NAIC) and the Advanced Propulsion Centre, both located at The University of Warwick.
+Coventry & Warwickshire is home to a number of emerging centres of excellence: The National Low Carbon Centre at Stoneleigh Park, a unique game-changer in the low carbon and clean tech market; the Advanced Propulsion Centre located at The University of Warwick.

 Coventry & Warwickshire is the centre for low carbon powertrain in the UK.
 The sub-region hosts multiple R&D sites for Jaguar Land Rover, including the Whitley HQ, with new state of the art powertrain development facilities.
 Together with Aston Martin, Geely, BMW and Dennis Eagle, the local auto cluster nurtures a strong and growing supply chain of powertrain design and engineering services companies.

-The local universities host leading research into light weighting, battery storage and CAV: WMG at the University of Warwick is a UK Catapult Centre and is soon to open NAIC, the National Automotive Innovation Campus, a £150m centre for future vehicle technologies; and Coventry University, with its new Centre for Mobility and Transport works closely with Horiba MIRA and is developing its own hydrogen based vehicle Microcab.
+The local universities host leading research into light weighting, battery storage and CAV: WMG at the University of Warwick is a UK Catapult Centre and has opened NAIC, the National Automotive Innovation Campus, a £150m centre for future vehicle technologies; and Coventry University, with its new Centre for Mobility and Transport works closely with Horiba MIRA and is developing its own hydrogen based vehicle Microcab.